StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

    julia> include(joinpath(scriptsdir(), "00", "clip-00-01-03.jl")
    ```

-This assumes your Julia setup includes `Pkg` and `DrWatson`, activates project `StatisticalrethinkingStan` and everything should work out of the box.
+This assumes your Julia setup includes `Pkg` and `DrWatson`.
+Step 3 activates project `StatisticalrethinkingStan`, if needed includes some source files, and everything should work out of the box.

 For the notebooks you'll need to install Pluto.jl and PlutoUI.jl.